Helping teens focus on the future

 Goodwill enlists the help of business professionals to be positive mentors to students, offering guidance and advice.

 The Summer Bridge Program connects first-generation college students with individuals who can offer advice about their own college experience.
 Students meet with their volunteer mentors in a group setting one evening per week in the summer, and mentors continue to provide support throughout the first year of college.
-If you'd like to be a Summer Bridge mentor, please click on the picture to the right to download an application.
+If you'd like to be a Summer Bridge mentor, please click here to start an application.

 Mentor support for young men